natalyalangford/COVID19_plots/README.md

 * Colors are random between plots, so color of a specific region will change between plots.

 ## History
+*  8-Apr-20: Added support for generation and use of custom country/state color json files.
 *  5-Apr-20: v1.0.0 release!
 *  4-Apr-20: Updated daily report format
 *  3-Apr-20: Optimized table reports, use JHU for state data